awsdocs/amazon-athena-user-guide/doc_source/querying-r53-resolver-logs.md

 ORDER BY query_timestamp DESC
 ```

-### Example 2 \- Query logs within specified start and end times<a name="querying-r53-resolver-logs-example-2-query-logs-within-specified-start-and-end-times"></a>
+### Example 2 \- query logs within specified start and end times<a name="querying-r53-resolver-logs-example-2-query-logs-within-specified-start-and-end-times"></a>

 The following query queries logs between midnight and 8am on September 24, 2020\.
 Substitute the start and end times according to your own requirements\.